ItalyItaly GuideMoneyIncome Tax Rates

 Personal allowances are granted in the form of tax credits, which are deducted from the amount of tax to be paid.
 Since 2002 the credits for employees (known officially as dependent workers), the self-employed (referred to as independent workers) and pensioners have been different.
 In the case of couples, one spouse’s tax credit may be used to offset tax payable by the other spouse.
 There’s also a tax credit of €303.68 for the first dependent child under 18 and €336 for subsequent children, if household income is below €51,645.69.

-This article is an extract from Living and Working in Italy.
-Click here to get a copy now.
+This article is an extract from Living and Working in Italy from Survival Books.

 Further reading